helenamunoz/ColorsChallenge/README.md

 # Portchain Paint Shop problem
 A solution to the Paint Shop problem described [here](https://docs.portchain.com/hiring/challenges/colors.html)

-This solution is implemented with Node.js + Typescript.
-Tests written in Jest.
+This solution is implemented with Node.js + Typescript + Jest.

 ## Dependencies
 Node.js is the only thing needed for running the code.
 Version used: 10.15.0

 ## Running the solution

+>npm install

+>npm run build

+This command will create the build folder that contians the main.js file used to run the script.

-There are two ways of running the solution.
+There are two ways of running it.

 1. Redirect a file as input of the node process: